ckjpdx/beep-boop/README.md

 3. Open up project:
     * Navigate console to directory and open with editor
     * Navigate to folder in OS GUI and open index.html
 ## Specs
-This Beep-Boop web app will take a user number above zero and return a list of numbers counting up from zero to the give user number.
+This web app will take a user number above zero and return a list of numbers counting up from zero to the give user number.
 Some of the listed numbers will be replaced with words.
 If a high enough number is entered it will display an image.
 ---
 * input a non-number
     * abc --> He's dead, Jim